 3200 S. 16th St., (414) 672-1620

 5637 Broad St., Greendale (414) 423-4620

 National Bakery locations will be celebrating Paczki Day on March 1 from 6 a.m. to 3 p.m. with a variety of festivities from a live polka band in the morning to the sale of Paczki Day t-shirts.
 And yes, they'll also be offering traditional paczki (made with a butter based dough) in prune, raspberry or raisin.
-Pricing is $1.19 each or $14.28 per dozen.
+Pricing is $1.19 each or $14.50 per dozen.
 All locations will have paczki available on Fat Tuesday; but pre-orders are recommended and can be made online (or by phone) for pick-up as early as Feb.
 28.

 You can't get more traditional than the paczki from the Old World Polish Deli.
-They come in flavors including prune, raspberry and rosehip for $1.40 each.
-Pre-ordering is highly recommended.
+They come in flavors including prune, raspberry and rosehip for $1.50 each.
+Pre-ordering by phone is highly recommended.

 6941 S. 68th St., Franklin, (414) 529-2140

-Due to COVID-19, the cafe at The Polish Center of Wisconsin will not be open for Paczki Day.
-However, the Polish Center still is offering celebratory paczki (in flavors including prune, raspberry, custard, lemon and chocolate custard) for pre-order online with pick-up at the Polish Center on Feb.
-16 from 7 a.m. to 1 p.m.
+The Polish Center is offering celebratory paczki (in flavors including prune, raspberry, custard, lemon and chocolate custard) for pre-order online with pick-up at the Polish Center on March 1 from 7 a.m. to 12 p.m.
 Paczki are $15 per dozen and can be ordered online.
 The ordering deadline is Feb.
-8. Orders of five dozen or more is available for a $10 fee within a ten-mile radius of the Polish Center (exact delivery time not guaranteed).
+22. Delivery for orders of five (5) dozen or more is available for a $10 fee within a ten-mile radius of the Polish Center (exact delivery time not guaranteed).

 1501 Paramount Dr., Suite C, Waukesha, (262) 446-2253